jordan-castro/ejr/README.md

 The easyjs runtime written in c++, a wrapper on top of QuickJS.

 > [!IMPORTANT]
-> EJR is now deprecated in favor of using pixelscript.
+> EJR is in the process of a major rewrite.
+Please keep in mind when using the api.
-> Pixelscript can be found at [pixelscript](https://github.com/jordan-castro/pixelscript)

 This exposes easy high level methods:
 - Eval of scripts